Max Rady College of Medicine

 In some datasets, a small number of additional values may be recorded, such as:

-The collection and reporting of sex and gender data is largely limited to values of female or male, or other sex-related terminology.
-When GENDER is available as a variable, it is unclear whether these values are intended to describe social / cultural perspective or biological aspects.
+The current collection and reporting of sex and gender data is largely limited to values of female or male, or "other" sex/gender-related terminology.
+When GENDER is available as a variable, it is unclear whether these values are intended to describe biological aspects or a broader social / cultural perspective.

 When using these variables, it is important to note sex is not a placeholder for gender (or vice-versa) and data users should attempt to avoid conflating these terms and / or acknowledge limitations in the data.